17.7: Detailed Figure Descriptions

 What this pattern shows is the "Mediterranean" climate noted by long, dry summers with virtually no precipitation from June-Sep, punctuated by wetter winters with rainfall concentrated Nov/Dec/Jan/Feb.
 Even these rainfall concentrations are something of a misnomer, because precipitation does not fall steadily, as it would in, say, Seattle, but rather comes from just 1-2 major storms that inundate and overwhelm city water systems.

 A elevation cross-section of California from Monterey to Death Valley, with a vertical exaggeration of 30x.
 Starting in the west near Monterey, we move past the coastal ranges into the flatness of the Central Valley, then begin a long climb up the west face of the Sierra Nevada.
-At this point the diagram shows a rainclouds with drops of rain descending on the Sierran foothills, indicating the process of moisture being precipitated as it rises in elevation (orographic precipitation).
+At this point the diagram shows rainclouds with drops of rain descending on the Sierran foothills, indicating the process of moisture being precipitated as it rises in elevation (orographic precipitation).
 The steep east side of the Sierra Nevada therefore creates a rain shadow in the Owens Valley.
-The White-Inyo mountains created another rain shadow for the Panamint Valley, and the Panamint Hills likewise form another one for Death Valley.
+The White-Inyo mountains create another rain shadow for the Panamint Valley, and the Panamint Hills likewise form another rain shadow for Death Valley.

 What this shows is that while precipitation flows from the west (left) to the east (right), when it encounters the Sierra Nevada, much of that moisture is removed by orographic precipitation, and indicated by the cloud and rain drops.
 Additional rain shadows remove even more moisture before whatever is left arrives in Death Valley, which is one of many factors why Death Valley is one of the driest spots on the planet.